Health insurance

 If you are short of funds, it is possible to apply for a repayment plan.
 The insurance company is not obliged to give you one, but it usually gives them to people who are genuinely interested in repaying the debt.
 However, if you ignore the debt, foreclosure proceedings will be initiated and the debt will be collected.

-Tip: Execution on account is one of the relatively easy options for the bailiff to get to the recovered amount.
-This freezes the funds in the bank.
-How does this process work, to what extent is your disposal of your account restricted, how are family members’ bank accounts affected and when is your account unblocked again?
+Execution on account is one of the relatively easy options for the bailiff to get to the recovered amount.
+How does the process work, to what extent is your disposal of your account restricted, how are family members’ bank accounts affected and when is your account unblocked again?
 This is the focus of our next article.

 Failure to pay social security